stephanneumann83/stephanneumann83.github.io/_pages/about.md

 Organisation Activities

+- Track chair for the 5th International Joint Conference on Electronic Voting (E-VOTE-ID 2021)
 - Track chair for the 5th International Joint Conference on Electronic Voting (E-VOTE-ID 2020)
 - 21st E-Voting PhD Colloquium, Karlsruhe Institute of Technology (2018)
 - 20th E-Voting PhD Colloquium, co-located with the 2nd International Joint Conference on Electronic Voting (E-VOTE-ID 2017)

 Program Committee Memberships

+- 16th International Conference on Availability, Reliability and Security (ARES 2021)
+- 6th Workshop on Advances in Secure Electronic Voting, in association with Financial Crypto (Voting 2021)
 - 15th International Conference on Availability, Reliability and Security (ARES 2020)
 - 5th European Workshop on Usable Security (EuroUSEC 2020)
 - 5th Workshop on Advances in Secure Electronic Voting, in association with Financial Crypto (Voting 2020)